MaslowCommunityGarden/Z-Axis-Kit/README.md

 * Diameter- 18in (457mm)
 * Thickness- 5/8in (15.9mm)

-Head over to [Maker Made](http://www.makermade.com/shop) to purchase.
+Head over to [MakerMade](http://www.makermade.com/shop) to purchase.